Society (film): Plot

-At home, Bill finds a large, formal party.
-Dr. Cleveland reveals that Bill's family and their rich friends are actually an entirely different species from Bill.
-To demonstrate, they bring in a still-living Blanchard.
-The wealthy party guests strip to their underwear and begin "shunting"—physically deforming and melding with each other—as they suck the nutrients from Blanchard's body, absorbing him.
-Their intention is to do the same to Bill, but he escapes and runs around the house, finding his family engaged in similarly disgusting activities.
-He confronts Ferguson, killing him by reaching inside him mid-shunt and pulling him inside-out.
-Bill escapes with the help of Milo and Clarissa, who is also of the alternate species, but has fallen in love with Bill.
+At home, Bill finds a large formal party occurring.
+Dr. Cleveland reveals that Bill's family and their friends, all members of the social elite, are actually an entirely different species from Bill, who was adopted and therefore not part of their bloodline.
+To demonstrate, they bring in a still-living David as a human sacrifice.
+The wealthy party guests strip to their underwear and begin "shunting", a phenomenon in which they physically deform their bodies and meld with each other into a near-amorphous mass of flesh.
+As the orgiastic shunt continues, the guests feast on the nutrients from David's body, gruesomely absorbing and killing him.
+Their intention is to do the same to Bill, but he escapes and runs around the house, where he finds his parents and sister engaged in similar activities.

+Preparing Bill for the shunt, the cult members engage him in a fight with Ted, who pummels him repeatedly despite Clarissa's cries for him to stop.
+With Bill incapacitated, Ted prepares to feast on him, but Bill manages to kill him by reaching inside his body mid-shunt and pulling his body inside out.
+Bill escapes with the help of Milo and Clarissa, who is also a member of the other species, but has betrayed them as she has fallen in love with Bill.
+The three of them flee the house as the cult members continue their party.

 Cast

+Themes

+Author Jon Towlson identifies political themes imported from paranoid science fiction thrillers, such as Invasion of the Body Snatchers and Invaders from Mars.
+Yuzna later cited the film's mix of paranoia, black humor, satire, and gore as alienating mainstream audiences.

 Production

+Development

-After having several of his productions fail for lack of finding a director, Yuzna decided to move into directing.
+After having several of his productions fail for lack of finding a director, Brian Yuzna decided to move into directing.
 As producer of Re-Animator, he held the rights to a sequel and knew he could find financing.
-He used this as leverage for a two-picture deal, the first of which turned into Society.
+He used this as leverage for a two-picture deal, the first of which became Society.
 Yuzna said that he wanted the safety of having two pictures to establish himself as a successful director.
 Society's script appealed to Yuzna partly because it was thematically similar to a failed project he had begun with Dan O'Bannon.

-Yuzna altered the script from a traditional slasher film climax about a religious cult to the surrealistic aliens.
+The original screenplay for the film by Woody Keith and Rick Fry resembled a more traditional slasher film that culminated in a climax involving a straightforward religious cult of the elite who sacrifice those from lower social classes.
+Yuzna chose to alter Keith and Fry's script, instead reshaping the cult into an alternate species of humans who literally feed on the lower classes.

+Special effects

 The production company introduced him to Screaming Mad George, who they knew to also be interested in surreal gore.
 For the film's most surreal and gory sequence, the "shunting," Yuzna based it on his nightmares.
-The sequence was further inspired by The Great Masturbator, a Dali painting.
-Author Jon Towlson identifies political themes imported from paranoid science fiction thrillers, such as Invasion of the Body Snatchers and Invaders from Mars.
-Yuzna later cited the film's mix of paranoia, black humor, satire, and gore as alienating mainstream audiences.
+The sequence was further inspired by The Great Masturbator, a Salvador Dalí painting.